Cape Town Outing South Africa

 The latest tourist crazes include shark cage diving and other adrenalin-filled activities like sky diving which I tried in my 20s and have no need to experience again 40 years later.

-Both Malay and Cape Dutch architectures are gorgeous with a few modern buildings scattered in between.
-It was an altogether pleasant day and so nice to have time to acclimate before getting involved with the children at The Shine Centre and Home From Home.
+Malay and Cape Dutch architectures are gorgeous, with a few modern buildings scattered in between.
+It was an altogether pleasant day and so nice to have time to acclimate before volunteering at The Shine Centre and Home From Home.

 Leave a Reply